Leonard Evans: Early life and career

 The son of David Evans and Gwen Salusbury, he was born in Winnipeg and educated at Transcona Collegiate Institute, the University of Winnipeg, the University of Manitoba, Simon Fraser University and the University of Ottawa.
 He worked as an economist and a professor of economics before entering political life.
 Evans first ran for public office in the Canadian federal election of 1953, running as a Cooperative Commonwealth Federation candidate in the riding of St. Boniface.
-He finished second with 5568 votes, a credible showing for the party in the region.
+He finished second with 5,568 votes, a credible showing for the party in the region.

 In 1953, he married Alice Lorrain Mazinke.

-Electoral record
+Political career

 Evans was elected to the Manitoba legislature as a New Democrat in the provincial election of 1969.
 This election was a watershed moment in Manitoba politics, as the NDP emerged as the largest party with 28 seats and formed government after gaining the support of Liberal MLA Laurent Desjardins.
 Evans was elected in the riding of Brandon East, in the province's southwestern corner.

 Evans was named Minister of Mines and Natural Resources on July 15, 1969.
 On December 18 of the same year, he was promoted to Minister of Industry and Commerce, a position which he held until the defeat of the NDP government in 1977.
 He was also given ministerial responsibility for the Manitoba Housing and Renewal Corporation on September 22, 1976.
 Evans oversaw the Manitoba Development Corporation in his ministerial role and used his position to promote public management within certain industries.
 Additionally, he co-founded WESTAC to strengthen public-private relations in the transportation industry.

 Evans was easily re-elected in the 1973 provincial election.
-He faced a more serious challenge from Progressive Conservative James Thornborough in the 1977 election but still won by over 1000 votes.
+He faced a more serious challenge from Progressive Conservative James Thornborough in the 1977 election but still won by over 1,000 votes.
 The Tories won the 1977 election, and Evans served as opposition critic for Economic Development over the next four years.

 The NDP were returned to government in 1981, and Evans was appointed as Minister of Community Service and Correction and Minister of Natural Resources on November 30, 1981, also receiving responsibility for the Manitoba Telephone System.
-He was relieved of the latter two positions on August 20, 1982, and on November 4, 1983 was transferred to the Ministry of Employment Services and Economic Security, where he would remain until the fall of the NDP government in 1988.
+He was relieved of the latter two positions on August 20, 1982, and on November 4, 1983, was transferred to the Ministry of Employment Services and Economic Security, where he would remain until the fall of the NDP government in 1988.
 He was also given responsibility for the A.E.
 McKenzie Co.
-Ltd from June 29, 1983 to January 4, 1984, was Minister of Natural Resources again from January 3, 1986 to April 17, 1988, and held responsibility for Manitoba Data Services between September 21, 1987 and May 9, 1988.
+Ltd from June 29, 1983, to January 4, 1984, was Minister of Natural Resources again from January 3, 1986, to April 17, 1988, and held responsibility for Manitoba Data Services between September 21, 1987, and May 9, 1988.